skyrimunificationproject/skyrimunificationproject.github.io/_02GameplayGuide/Mechanics.md

  - Honed Metal
  - Simply Knock
  - Trade and Barter

+## Custom Enemy Changes

+Some enemies have new resistances or abilities.
+Notably ghosts will take reduced damage from weapons that are not silver or sufficiently powerful artifacts.

+## "It's Actually Vanilla"

+  - If your Smithing skill is not high enough, you may not be able to complete the Tempering quest in Whiterun.
+This is vanilla behavior as a particular Smithing level is required to reach the first temper tier.

 ## Handy Crafting

 [Handy Crafting and Spells](https://www.nexusmods.com/skyrimspecialedition/mods/64843) adds an auto-store feature for crafting materials and alchemy ingredients.
 If activated, this will instantly move all gathered items to the storage so they will not appear in your inventory.
 The stored items will be restored to your inventory when crafting at any station or in a safe location (player homes, Dragonborn Museum, etc.) or by using the option in the MCM to access the storage.

-This auto-store feature is turned off by default to avoid player confusion, but can be turned on as so: (placeholder for mcm)
+This auto-store feature is turned off by default to avoid player confusion, but can be turned on as desired in the MCM.